cm402/Amazons/README.md

 (queen moves specifically) with the idea of removing squares from play, until one <br />
 of the two players is unable to move and must concede.
 My intention with this project <br />
 is to develop a program to allow users to play the game of Amazons, as well as develop <br />
 different AIs that will play using a variety of strategies.
-The AIs include a <br />
+The AIs include a combinatorial <br />
-combinatorial game theory implementation, with an endgame database optimisation, <br />
+game theory implementation, with an endgame database optimisation, a monte-carlo tree search, <br />
-a monte-carlo tree search,a heuristic-based implementation, as well as a random choice AI. <br />
+a heuristic-based implementation, as well as a random choice AI. <br />

 https://en.wikipedia.org/wiki/Game_of_the_Amazons